Halloween at Universal Studios Japan with Kids

 During this time of year, characters at Universal Studios Japan are dressed in Halloween-themed outfits or as monsters like Frankenstein.

-My daughter was quite scared of some of the Minion monsters but her friend loved them!
+For the last two years, my daughter has been quite scared of some of the Minion monsters, but her friend loves them!

-My daughter is a huge fan of Sanrio characters, so she was happy to see My Melody, Kuromi, and Hello Kitty wearing Halloween clothing.
+My daughter is a huge fan of Sanrio characters, so she is always delighted to see My Melody, Kuromi, and Hello Kitty wearing Halloween clothing.

-Elmo wearing a Dracula costume was quite cute as well!
+Elmo wearing a Dracula costume is quite cute as well!

 Wrap-up: Universal Studios Japan Halloween with Kids

-As you can see, from popular characters wearing Halloween costumes to candy, there are a lot of fun things for kids to experience at Universal Studios Japan during Halloween.
+As you can see, from popular characters wearing Halloween costumes to candy, there are a lot of fun things for kids to experience at Universal Studios Japan during Halloween that don’t involve zombies.

 For more tips about visiting Universal Studios Japan with kids throughout the year, read this article.